There was an interesting international call-up earlier this year: Mario Balotelli back in the Italy fold in January.

 - Nation: Argentina

-Argentina has seen tremendous success under Lionel Scaloni and we will therefore be reticent to criticise any of his decisions but the coach’s constant selections of the inconsistent and erratic Nicolas Otamendi continues to defy belief.
+Argentina has seen tremendous success under Lionel Scaloni and we will therefore be reticent to criticise any of his decisions but the coach’s constant selections of the often inconsistent and erratic Nicolas Otamendi continues to defy belief.
 Otamendi just isn’t one of the two best centre-backs Argentina can select, he’s not even among the three best!
 Yet he keeps on playing!
+A partnership of Cristian Romero and Lisandro Martinez just seems to make so much more sense.

 Roberto Martinez and Michy Batshuayi